EnsembleData/ensembledata-node/README.md

 ### Requirements

--   The package requires Node 18 or above.
+-   The package requires Node 18 or higher.

 ## Usage